Performance vs. Spectral Properties For Single-Sideband Continuous Phase Modulation: Introduction

 \subsection{Main Contributions}

-In this paper, we report a complete study of the SSB-FSK performance regarding error probability, spectral efficiency, and SSB property depending on the following parameters: \begin{itemize} \item modulation index $h$: even if increasing $h$ consistently increases the bandwidth (BW) occupancy, it does not carry a monotonic impact on the error probability performance or the SSB property preservation. \item pulse length $L$: expanding $L$ results in a complete response of the Lorentzian filter and will hence introduce a better BW occupancy and lower side lobes, although the larger $L$, the larger the receiver complexity. \item modulation alphabet size $M$: increment in $M$ produces a gain in error probability performance while degrading the BW occupancy and increasing complexity. \item pulse width $w$: it is a new tuning parameter introduced specially for SSB-FSK, which plays an essential role in error probability and BW occupancy performances. \end{itemize} It is worth emphasizing the need for a functional interplay between all these parameters, which, respectively, lead to opposite effects on the error probability and spectral efficiency.
-Therefore, we need to define certain tradeoffs between the parameters as long as an optimal scheme considering all performance metrics is impossible.
+In this paper, we report a complete study of the SSB-FSK performance regarding error probability, spectral efficiency, and SSB property depending on the following parameters: \begin{itemize} \item modulation index $h$: even if increasing $h$ consistently increases the bandwidth ($BW$) occupancy, it does not carry a monotonic impact on the error probability performance and the SSB property preservation. \item pulse length $L$: expanding $L$ results in a complete response of the Lorentzian filter and will introduce a better $BW$ occupancy and lower side lobes, although the larger $L$, the larger the receiver complexity. \item Modulation level size $M$: increment in $M$ produces a gain in error probability performance while degrading the $BW$ occupancy and increasing complexity. \item pulse width $w$: it is a new tuning parameter introduced specially for SSB-FSK, which plays an essential role in error probability and $BW$ occupancy performance. \end{itemize} It is worth emphasizing the need for a functional interplay between all these parameters, which lead to opposite effects on the error probability, spectral efficiency, and complexity.
+Therefore, we need to define certain tradeoffs between these parameters as long as an optimal scheme considering all performance metrics is impossible.